chaoswjz/CS542-SpaceXYZ/README.md

 2. Procedures

-(1). image preprocessing with image morphological operations with openCV (Wenjun Zhu)
+(1).
+OCR using EAST with openCV and pytesseract in the original image to identify room type/name (Wenjun Zhu)

 (2). applying FCN(pytorch) and Unet(tf keras) to do the room segmentation (Rui Hong, Wenjun Zhu)

-(3). closing the gaps(doors, windows) after preprocessing (Rui Hong)
+(3). image preprocessing with image morphological operations with openCV (Wenjun Zhu)

-(4). applying connected component algorithm with opencv to seperate each room and count labels
+(4). close the gaps(doors, windows) after preprocessing (Rui Hong)

-(5).
-OCR using EAST with openCV and pytesseract in the original image to identify room type/name (Wenjun Zhu)
+(5). applying connected component algorithm with opencv to seperate each room and count labels

 (6). use SSD(tf) to detect the scale bar (Jingxuan Wu, Shichen Cao)